Peliha-ip/Shellfish-Reigns/README.md

 - A whale that dies on the shore would create a violent explosion 5 minutes after death, however, the player has a 5 minutes countdown to shear the whale carcass before it explodes.
 - Every 5-10 minutes, parrotfish would drop sand.
 - It's now possible to dye sand with a red dye to get red sand.
+- Piranhas aren't the murder fish we see in media, that's because they're either herbivores or scavengers.
+That's why you breed them with kelp and they target undead mobs.
+At worst, the piranha might nib the player if they stay still for too long.

 Advancements:
 - Brace for the Mace (Collect the crustacean staff)